KITcii/smart-contract-dev-support/Idioms/Guarding Pattern/README.md

 A function should be executable by only certain accounts and the authorization checks should be performed prior to the function execution.
 Required authorization checks must be implemented efficiently.

 ## Solution
-Developers should implement authorization checks (e.g., modifiers in solidity) for callable functions, especially for those functions that should transfer assets.
+Developers should implement authorization checks (e.g., `modifiers` in Solidity) for callable functions, especially for those functions that should transfer assets.
 In Solidity, the use of a modifier is recommended to implement procedures (e.g., authorization checks) that are executed prior to the execution of the actual function called.
-Modifiers implement “_;” to indicate at which position the actual function code should be executed.
+Modifiers implement `_;` to indicate at which position the actual function code should be executed.
 Modifiers can be implemented in multiple functions.

 ## Example